 FTS secret keys are generated in a pseudorandom manner.
 The OTS and FTS secret keys together fully determine the whole virtual structure of an SPHINCS+ key pair.
+Again, actual SPHINCS+ secret keys contain an additional secret value of the same size as the secret seed as well as a copy of the public key.
+The additional value is used to key a PRF used in randomized hashing as detailed in the comparison below.

-1.1.
-SPHINCS+ vs SPHINCS
+1.1. $SPHINCS^+$ vs SPHINCS